ThiagoSilva30/kubeVM/README.md

 # kubeVM
-scripts to create and install a kubernets instance in a Virtual Machine at AWS
+scripts to manage a not free-tier instance in at AWS Was installed a kubernetes instance in this VM